grannycart/by-sound-alone_source/full-draft-manuscripts/1_Chapter.md

 "Likely some specialty-built Authority enforcer boat."
 Said Hemi.

 [//]: # (Taking out these lines: Percy was pissed.
-"This wouldn't have happened if we had someone listening to the sonar mics while we were running on the surface."
-"We wouldn't have heard them coming over the diesels anyway."
+This wouldnt have happened if we had someone listening to the sonar mics while we were running on the surface.
+We wouldnt have heard them coming over the diesels anyway.
 Replied Hemi.
-"We would have known they were there soon enough to take some evasive action at least!"
-"Later!
+We would have known they were there soon enough to take some evasive action at least!
+Later!
 We have to deal with being understaffed later.
-First let's get out from under this.")
+First lets get out from under this.)

 There was barely enough space in the control room for 4 people.
 They were all breathing each other's air and their breath condensed on the glass faces of the dials and gauges.
-Hemi took a rag from a hook and fastidiously wiped each of the round little windows clean.
+Hemi took a rag from a hook and fastidiously wiped each of the little round windows clean.

 "100 meters."
 Said Gregory.